avivl/cloud-sre-agent/docs/provider_framework.md

 # Provider Addition Framework

-The Provider Addition Framework is a comprehensive system designed to make adding new LLM providers to the Gemini SRE Agent as simple as possible.
-The framework provides templates, auto-registration, validation, and plugin capabilities to minimize the code required for new provider implementations.
+The Provider Addition Framework is a comprehensive system designed to make adding LLM providers to the Cloud SRE Agent as simple as possible.
+The framework provides templates, auto-registration, validation, and plugin capabilities to minimize the code required for provider implementations.

 ## Overview